Liba San Francisco

 Yesterday I had the chance to try out Liba, a falafel (and sweet potato fries) truck that ventures close to my office on Thursdays.
 Some of my colleagues have been trying to get me over there, but with vacation, etc. I had not had a chance.
 With the weather yesterday as beautiful as it was, it was imperative that I head over there and try it out.

-She is super friendly and will guide you through the ordering process, although it is fairly easy: small, large or in salad and then fries or no fries.
-She does value-packs which are appropriately names “a little love” and “a lot of love.”
+She is super friendly and will guide you through the ordering process, although it is fairly easy: small, large, or in salad and then fries or no fries.
+She does value-packs which are appropriately named “a little love” and “a lot of love.”
 You can also order “just balls” which brings a giggle to the lips.